Tánaiste plays down Cabinet’s ‘surprise’ at severity of impact of no-deal Brexit

 “There was no report to Cabinet yesterday, there was nothing in writing, talking about 10,000 jobs . . .
 No report that I gave referred to the figure of 10,000 in any of the documents that I gave to the Cabinet yesterday,” he said.

-Mr Coveney said a discussion involving several ministers and lasting an hour or so focussed on the supports that will be necessary for vulnerable sectors such as tourism, agri-food and fishing in the event of a no-deal Brexit.
+Mr Coveney said a discussion involving several Ministers and lasting an hour or so focused on the supports that would be necessary for vulnerable sectors such as tourism, agri-food and fishing in the event of a no-deal Brexit.

-Asked about the time frame of any job loses, Mr Coveney said unlike others, he doesn’t “ talk about what happens at the Cabinet table”.
+Asked about the time frame of any job loses, Mr Coveney said unlike others, he did not “ talk about what happens at the Cabinet table”.

 However he said, if there was to be a significant devaluation of sterling in the event of a no-deal Brexit, it would make Ireland a more expensive location for British tourists and may have an impact on UK visitor numbers.